Please Join McWilliams School of Biomedical Informatics at UTHealth Houston

 4:00-4:30 pm

-The 2023 John P. Glaser Health Informatics Innovator Award to Dr. Marion Jokl Ball
+Presentation of the 2024 John P. Glaser Health Informatics Innovator Award

-By Dean Jiajie Zhang and Dr. John P. Glaser
+By McWilliams School Dean Dr. Jiajie Zhang, and Dr. John P. Glaser

 Institute of Molecular Medicine Building - Beth Robertson Auditorium